 Lead cat through timed obstacle course.

 - A. Best time wins in each class.
-1st, 2nd, and 3rd place ribbons or medals will be awarded per class. - B. Trophy to the cat with the overall best time
+1st, 2nd, and 3rd place ribbons or medals will be awarded per class. - B. If tie, over all points will win. - C. Trophy to the cat with the overall best time